 You should avoid using any chemicals since almost all of them are toxic to fish.
 If an aquarium doesn’t look dirty, just rinse it with hot water and leave it to dry.

 If it was long in storage and needs more cleaning, either buy specialized aquarium-safe glass cleaner or use white vinegar.
 Mix half a cup of white vinegar with a half-liter of distilled water.

 It’s not a bad idea to use the special bucket and washing cloth solely for your fish tank, to make sure they weren’t exposed to any chemicals earlier.
 Whatever you use, you must rinse it completely.
 White vinegar is acidic, and if it’s not properly rinsed from the glass, it might mess up the pH of your water.

 Leave the fish tank to dry completely, put it in a secure and stable place, in an area where the light and temperature of the tank won’t be affected by external factors, and you’re ready to start setting it up.

 Used Fish Tank

-Best fish tank for home is the one that the owner knows how to set up and maintain routinely and meticulously.
+The best fish tank for a home is the one that the owner knows how to set up and maintain routinely and meticulously.
 Of course, first, you have to test it for leaks, after that clean it thoroughly from the inside and outside.